Locality in Residuated-Lattice Structures: Abstract

 \section{Abstract}

 Many-valued models generalise the structures from classical model theory by defining truth values for a model with an arbitrary algebra.
 Just as algebraic varieties provide semantics for many non-classical propositional logics, models defined over algebras in a variety provide the semantics for the corresponding non-classical predicate logics.
-In particular models defined over varieties of residuated lattices represent the model theory for first-order substructrual logics.
+In particular, models defined over varieties of residuated lattices represent the model theory for first-order substructural logics.

 In this paper we study the extent to which the classical locality theorems from Hanf and Gaifman hold true in the residuated lattice setting.
 We demonstrate that the answer is sensitive both to how locality is understood in the generalised context and the behaviour of the truth-defining algebra.
-In the case of Hanf's theorem, we will show that the theorem fails for the natural understanding of local neighbourhoods, but is recoverable in one special case for well-connected residuated lattices.
-For Gaifman's theorem, rather than consider Gaifman normal forms directly we focus on the main lemma of the theorem from textbook proofs.
+In the case of Hanf's theorem, we will show that the theorem fails for the natural understanding of local neighbourhoods, but is recoverable with an alternative understanding for well-connected residuated lattices.
+For Gaifman's theorem, rather than consider Gaifman normal forms directly we focus on the main lemma of the theorem from textbook proofs - that models which satisfy the same basic local sentences are elementarily equivalent.
 We prove that for a number of different understandings of locality, provided the algebra is well-behaved enough to express locality in its syntax, this main lemma can be recovered.
-In each case we will see that importance of an order-interpreting connective which creates a link between the modelling relation between models and formulas and the valuation function from formulas into the algebra.
+In each case we will see the importance of an order-interpreting connective which creates a link between the modelling relation for models and formulas and the valuation function from formulas into the algebra.
+This link enables a syntactic encoding of back-and-forth systems providing the main technical ingredient to proofs of the main locality results.